anthony-aleman/CS-370-Portfolio/README.md

 ### Briefly explain the work that you did on this project: What code were you given?
 What code did you create yourself?
-This project focuses on implementing deep Q-learning for a treasure hunt game.
-The goal is to develop an intelligent agent—a pirate—that navigates through a maze to find the treasure before an opponent does.
+The implementation of deep Q-learning for a treasure hunt game is the main goal of this project.
+The idea is to create an intelligent agent—a pirate—that can navigate a maze and find the treasure before an opponent can.

-I was given two Python classes:
-- **`TreasureMaze.py`**: Defines the environment, which is represented as an 8x8 matrix.
-- **`GameExperience.py`**: Stores episodes of the game to allow the agent to learn from past experiences.
+I was given two Python classes, **`TreasureMaze.py`** and **`GameExperience.py`**.
+The environment maze is defined by **`TreasureMaze.py`** and is shown as an 8x8 matrix.
+To enable the agent to learn from prior encounters, **`GameExperience.py`** stores game episodes.
 Additionally, the Jupyter Notebook provided a structured framework, including utility functions for visualizing the maze and setting up the game.

-My main contribution was completing the deep Q-learning implementation by filling in the provided skeleton code.
-This involved:
-- Implementing the Q-learning algorithm for training the pirate agent.
-- Fine-tuning hyperparameters such as the learning rate, discount factor, and exploration rate.
+My main contribution was to finish the deep Q-learning implementation by filling in the provided skeleton code.
+This included training the pirate agent using the Q-learning method and adjusting hyperparameters like the exploration rate, learning rate, and discount factor.
+To ensure the agent can strike a balance between **exploitation** (applying learned methods) and **exploration** (finding new paths), the trained model is tested to see how well it navigates the maze.
-- Ensuring the agent could balance **exploration** (discovering new paths) and **exploitation** (using learned strategies).
-- Testing the trained model to evaluate its effectiveness in navigating the maze.

 Through this work, I gained a deeper understanding of reinforcement learning, neural network training, and the practical application of AI in game environments.